KatreinSauer/KatreinSauer_Notebook/_posts/2025-03-23-maayan-paper.md

 This post is about Synchrotron based XRD, XRF, Raman data on Stylophora Pistillata

-## X-ray diffraction and fluorescence data on adult stony coral samples
+## Adult stony coral samples:
+## Mature nubbins and new growth fronts

 ### samples